Documentation

 Here's a video of Kilian going through it:

-You can stay in this mode and not look at any of the additional tooling (the debug tools, color picker, session management, grid overlays etc) until you need it.
-When you need it, check out the docs we have on them for a flying start.
+As you get more comfortable, start to explore the additional features Polypane offers, like the debug tools, color picker or grid overlays to name just a few.
+When you need any of those, check out the docs we have on them for a flying start.
 We do our best to document everything to make it easy for you.

 Dealing with muscle memory